-SOCI 1301 Introductory Sociology
+SOCI 1301 Introductory Sociology\

 The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
 Causes of social stability and social change are explored through the application of various theoretical perspectives, key concepts, and related research methods of sociology.
 Analysis of social issues in their institutional context may include topics such as social stratification, gender, race/ethnicity, and deviance.
 Three lecture hours per week.
-Credit: 3 semester hours

-SOCI 1306 Social Problems
+SOCI 1306 Social Problems\

 Application of sociological principles and theoretical perspectives to major social problems in contemporary society such as inequality, crime and violence, substance abuse, environmental issues, deviance, or family problems.
 Three lecture hours per week.
-Credit: 3 semester hours

-SOCI 2301 Marriage and the Family
+SOCI 2301 Marriage and the Family\